One of the greatest divides between orthodox archaeology/ancient history

 Philistines.

-rather an enigmatic designation of the pre-Greek inhabitants of the
+enigmatic designation of the pre-Greek inhabitants of the Aegean." ( p.

-Of course this presupposes that they obtained their language from the
+presupposes that they obtained their language from the Greeks instead of

 So once more because of the nature of the conventional chronology